 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you aged 19 or over?
-This course runs over two terms and is for
+Starting in September.
+Mondays 6.30-8.45 pm.
+Venue: Parkside

-This course runs over two terms and is for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position.
+This whole year course is funded for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position and gain a qualification.

 Previous Experience and Knowledge Needed?

 No previous experience required.
-All learners are required to complete an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to discuss.
+All learners are required to attend an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to make an appointment.